Counselling Psychotherapy support for Panic Attacks.

 A panic attack is a sudden, distinct episode of intense and overwhelming anxiety that often occurs without warning or any obvious reason.
 The experience of a panic attack is far more powerful and extreme than the feeling of being “highly stressed”, tense, or worried.
 The individual may feel like sudden death is imminent and that at any moment a terrible trauma is about to happen, or that they are about to die of a heart attack.

 While a panic attack may show no direct relation to the current situation or identifiable trigger, panic attacks have been linked to existing phobias which an individual may or may not understand.
-The panic attack acts as a protective mechanism for the individual creating a flight or fight response in the individual that includes the surge of hormones including adrenalin that are required to spur an individual into action.
+The panic attack acts as a protective mechanism for the individual creating a flight or fight response in the individual that includes the surge of hormones including adrenaline that are required to spur an individual into action.

 Symptoms of Panic Attacks: